octobanana/stig/README.md

 For more information regarding creating a new personal access token, refer to the following [GitHub help article](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).

+### GitHub Enterprise Compatibility
+It is possible to use a custom API endpoint for compatibility with GitHub Enterprise installations using the `--host` option.
+The host should be formatted as, `subdomain.domain.tld`.
+It's expected that the endpoint is served over __HTTPS__ on port __443__.

 ### Terminal Compatibility
 A terminal emulator that supports __ansi escape codes__ and __true color__
 is required when colored output is enabled.